A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

 \begin{remark} Recall that $L$ represents non-human targets for mosquito bites.
-Another possible interpretation of the constant $L$.is that it is a ``penalty term'' in the expression for the mean time that mosquitoes spend in searching for humans; this might depend for instance on how far apart are humans one from each other.
+An alternative interpretation of the constant $L$ is a ``penalty term'' in the expression for the mean time mosquitoes spend searching for human hosts; for instance, it may reflect the spatial separation among humans.
 Then, by defining $\zeta\coloneqq L^{-1}$ and

-we can interpret $\hat b$ as the effective mosquito biting rate, determined by a Holling type II functional response function, as in \cite{demers2018dynamic, miller2016risk, yakob2016biting}.
-Then, the force of infection acting on humans can be expressed as
+we can interpret $\hat b$ as the effective mosquito biting rate, determined by a Holling-type II functional response, as in~\cite{demers2018dynamic, miller2016risk, yakob2016biting}.
+The force of infection acting on humans can then be written as

-In summary, we can interpret $L$ as accounting for the effect on the average mosquito searching time both of the presence of other non-competent hosts and of the distance between humans. \end{remark}
+In summary, $L$ can be viewed as accounting for the effect on the average mosquito searching time of both the presence of non-competent hosts and the spatial distribution (or mutual distance) of humans. \end{remark}